 Singapore in APEC

 APEC economies account for over 75% of Singapore’s global trade in goods and services.
-Singapore participates actively in APEC with a view to deepen economic integration in the Asia-Pacific and strengthen economic linkages with individual APEC economies.
+Singapore participates actively in APEC with a view to deepen economic integration in the region and strengthen economic linkages with individual APEC economies.
 APEC also serves as a useful platform to share experiences and best practices as well as incubate fresh ideas and approaches on a variety of topics.
 Singapore is supportive of APEC’s wide-ranging agenda beyond trade issues, including areas such as human resource development, food security, health and digital economy.